SeldonIO/seldon-core-launcher/seldon-core/custom-install.md

 This is the core installer for Google Marketplace.
 Depending on your use case you have several ways to install seldon-core on your Kubernetes cluster.

-  * For one click installation of seldon core onto a kubernetes cluster use the Google Marketplace UI.
   * As a user if you wish to install seldon-core on a kubernetes cluster you can follow the docs at https://github.com/SeldonIO/seldon-core which has [installation instructions](https://github.com/SeldonIO/seldon-core/blob/master/docs/install.md) using Helm or Ksonnet.
-  * If you wish to install onto a non-GCP Kubernetes cluster or want to customize your install then you can follow the instructions below which will create seldon-core in the same way as the GCP Marketplace but using the CLI.
+  * If you wish to install onto a non-GCP Kubernetes cluster using the same install mechanism that GCP uses or want to customize your install on GCP then you can follow the instructions below:

 ## Create a cluster